Cut’n’Paste News

 Waiheke has a reputation of being the second weediest place on the planet after Hawaii and jokingly name Weedheke by biosecurity officers.

-As more and more land has been retired from farming so bush has regrown infested with of these same weedy species.
+As more and more land has been retired from farming the bush regrew, infested with these same weedy species.

-Now many years of a combination of sheer persistence and careful use of targeted herbicide use the park is in many areas substantially weed free.
+Now many years of a combination of sheer persistence and the careful use of targeted herbicides, the park is in many areas substantially weed free.
 Some weeds are best tackled manually in the main, such as moth plant.
-Others like climbing asparagus for instance cannot be successfully controlled by hand unless you are willing to provide the funds and man power to sieve every inch of ground to remove the numerous tubers.
+Others, like climbing asparagus for instance, cannot be successfully controlled by hand, unless you are willing to provide the funds and man power to sieve every inch of ground to remove the numerous tubers.
 In between these extremes are a wide range of options.
 A skilled and careful weed control specialist understands these issues and adapts techniques and methodologies to suit the weeds and circumstances, using manual methods where feasible, followed by targeted herbicide application and sprays where there is no other reasonable option.

-I have had years experience of using herbicide gels and the safe way in which they are used.
-Glyphosate is used an a wide variety of formulations some of which are much more harmful than others.
-Roundup’s surfactant (detergent) formulation is very aggressive so that it enters the plants system quickly.
+I have had years experience of using herbicide gels and their safe application.
+Glyphosate is used an a wide variety of formulations, some of which are much more environmentally harmful than others.
+Roundup’s surfactant (detergent) formulation is very aggressive, so that it enters the plants system quickly.
 Using roundup repeatedly on an area of land is unwise as it reduces soil fertility over time by killing off first algae and then the food chain of organisms that depend on them.
-We don’t stop driving Deisel cars or drinking wine but these are proven carcinogenic chemicals instead we actually breathe in every day on the roads and drink quite often.
+We don’t stop driving diesel cars or drinking wine, but these are proven carcinogenic chemicals that we either actively breathe in every day on the roads or are happy to drink quite regularly.
 We think that level of risk is acceptable because of the benefits.

 Without the ability to use of combination of methodologies the weed problems on Waiheke are insurmountable.
 The option of do nothing is not one that any environmentally conscious person would choose.
 Unattended weed problems do not go away, they simple continue to spread futher and further and more and more densely.